qctrl/open-controls/docs/installation.rst

 Installation
 ============

-Q-CTRL Open Controls can be installed through ``pip`` or from source.
+Open Controls can be installed through ``pip`` or from source.
 We recommend the ``pip`` distribution to get the most recent stable release.
 If you want the latest features then install from source.

 Requirements
 ------------

-To use Q-CTRL Open Controls you will need an installation of Python.
+To use Open Controls you will need an installation of Python.
 We recommend using the `Anaconda <https://www.anaconda.com/>`_ distribution of Python.
 Anaconda includes standard numerical and scientific Python packages which are optimally compiled for your machine.
 Follow the `Anaconda